 I’ve never been able to find someone to identify the Linn children in the 1927 photo.

-Mom’s oldest brother Delbert told me that Howard Davidson was the biggest kid at Penn No. 4 in those days.
+Mom’s oldest brother Delbert said that Howard Davidson was the biggest kid at Penn No. 4 in those days.
 They got into a scuffle and Delbert beat him, but they became good friends all the way through high school.
 Another good friend was Ray Thrailkill.
-They played on ball teams together at Dexter High.
+They played on ball teams together.
+In fact, at least nine of the children in the photo graduated from Dexter High School.

 This was the only time the Wilson children attended a country school (except for when Delbert started first grade north of Stuart).
 The fall of 1927 they moved into Dexter.